Ian-Ennis/Ian-Ennis/README.md

 ![ma1EXW7WxvNt_1584_396](https://user-images.githubusercontent.com/89211252/157522654-1437ad8c-ca25-40c7-a0fa-e252066b8599.png)

-*cue cold open*

-[chorus]

-I didn't start the fire,
-'Cause I'm always learning
-Since the world's been turning;
-I didn't start the fire
-At first, I didn't get it
-Hope I don't forget it

-[end]

-Thanks I'll be here all week

 Hello!
 I'm Ian.
 I'm a recent bootcamp graduate, and now I'm immersed in the world of the head-spinning JOB SEARCH.
-Like, literally every day.
-Thankfully I have fun projects to work on to keep me sane.
+Literally every day.
+Thankfully, I have fun projects to work on to keep me sane.
 Oh yeah, and I had fun making above banner from scratch!
-Yep, and it is 100% being used on my [LinkedIn](https://www.linkedin.com/in/ian-ennis-23b70915a/) as well (in the name of efficiency!).
+Yep, and it is 100% being used on my [LinkedIn](https://www.linkedin.com/in/ian-ennis-23b70915a/), as well (in the name of efficiency).

 Okay, so now the me part.

-I'm curious about languages and tools I don't know and I like to learn how to use them so I can give them meaningful applications, in.. well, applications.
-I also create music as witnessed ^above^ and enjoy many many other things, like nature and outdoor recreation, astronomy, mental health, and video games.. so seeing moose, and running away from charging moose; supernovas; fidget-spinners.. solid examples..
+I'm curious about languages and tools I don't yet know.
+I like to learn how to use them so I can give them meaningful applications, in.. well, applications.
+I also enjoy many many other things, like nature and outdoor recreation, astronomy, mental health advocacy, and video games.. so, seeing moose; and running away from charging moose; supernovas; fidget-spinners.. all relatively solid examples..

-Okay okay, all jokes aside, I'm an avid hiker, camper, climber, and all-around explorer of the mountains west of Denver where I'm originally from.
+Okay okay.
+All jokes aside, I'm an avid hiker, camper, climber, and all-around explorer of the mountains west of Denver where I'm originally from.
 I am perpetually fascinated with outer space and astronomy.
 I was raised by social workers and believe in promoting mental health awareness.
 And I've always appreciated the value of a good video game since playing old 90's mac games, like Heroes of Might and Magic (thank you New World Computing).
 And another one by one of my all-time favorite software company relics from my childhood, Ambrosia Software (love you guys wherever you are these days).
 Ambrosia created a wonderfully-brilliant series of games called Escape Velocity, which inspired my Sigma Shipyards apps, appearing first above my other works.

 ➢ [Sigma Shipyards](https://github.com/Ian-Ennis/sigma_shipyards) | Game-focused spaceship builder application with the purpose of immersing the user in sci-fi space retro-futurism